A Harder-Narasimhan theory for Kisin modules: Introduction

-During the course of this project, we were informed that Macarena Peche Irissarry has obtained partial results towards the tensor product theorem.
-Her thesis also includes applications to Shimura varieties.
+During the course of this project, we were informed that Macarena Peche Irissarry had obtained partial results towards the tensor product theorem.
+Her thesis, which appeared while this article was under review, also includes applications to Shimura varieties \cite{irissarry2017, irissarry2016}.
+Likewise, Cornut informed us that our results gave rise to an alternate approach to the tensor product theorem using convex metric geometry \cite{cornut2018}.
+Subsequently, Cornut and Peche Irissarry apply the abstract tensor product theorem of \cite{cornut2018} to prove a tensor product theorem for Breuil--Kisin--Fargues modules \cite{CPI2019}.